 Second Class Bricks

-Second-class bricks should also strictly confine to the standard size stipulated in the modular bricks, but they are, slightly irregular in shape and colour.
+Second-class bricks should also confined to the standard size stipulated in the modular bricks, but they are, slightly irregular in shape and colour.
 They are also fully burnt, and a ringing sound is emitted when two bricks are struck into each other.
 When immersed in the water for one hour, they do not absorb water more than one-fourth of their weight.

 Third Class Bricks